AliGhorashiCMT/Topological-Prevalence/README.md

 .pdf files of the bar graphs used in figure 3

 ### Directory `Sheets_of_Lattices`
 .pdf files of many examples of Fourier lattices- used in the supplementary to evince diversity of our dataset.
-For each spacegroup, sg, you'll find a pdf will file name sg$sg-sheets.pdf with 96 randomly sampled Fourier lattice examples (displayed in a 12x8 grid) that were used in our data analysis.
+For each plane group, `sg`, you'll find a .pdf will file name `sg$sg-sheets.pdf` with 96 randomly sampled Fourier lattice examples (displayed in a 12x8 grid) that were used in our data analysis.

 ### Directory `Sobol_Figs`